-Florian Neumayr
+Florian Neumayr bpv Hügel Rechtsanwälte

-Florian Neumayr is a partner with bpv Hügel Rechtsanwälte based in Vienna.
-He advises on all aspects of Austrian and EU antitrust, abuse of market dominance, merger control and procurement law.
+Florian Neumayr is a partner with bpv Hügel Rechtsanwälte, based in Vienna.
+He advises on all aspects of Austrian and EU competition law.
 A special focus of his is litigation and, in particular, defence against private enforcement.
 He has a considerable track record in representing national and international clients before Austrian as well as European courts and authorities.